coccon/proffastpylot/docs/usage.md

 An example with explanations (`example_sodankyla_input.yml`) is provided.
 It contains all options that are required to process the example data set.
 Adjust this file to your requirements.

-Alternatively, the prfPylot provides an interactive tool to create an input file.
+Alternatively, PROFFASTpylot provides an interactive tool to create an input file.
 You can run
 ```
 python prfpylot/create_inputfile.py